 An experienced CFO/Finance Director, Neena brings well-developed strategic planning skills and stakeholder engagement experience, as well as advanced financial modelling and analysis expertise.
 Her recent roles have demonstrated senior financial leadership, and strong commercial acumen.

 Bianca is a Certified Recovery Coach specialising in bespoke programmes supporting clients on their journey of recovery.
-She is currently studying for a BSc degree in Psychology and Counselling and is a member of The British Psychological Society (BPS).
+She is currently studying for a BSc degree in Psychology and Counselling and is a member of The British Psychological Society (BPS) and the Federation of Drug And Alcohol Professionals (FDAP.
 Bianca has first hand experience and knowledge of the 12 Step programme and is deeply committed to service within the recovery community.

 With first-hand experience of successful 12-Step recovery, Charlie is well-placed to support other recovering alcoholics and addicts during their treatment programme.
 He's also currently studying for a counselling qualification at Richmond Adult College.